deatrich/linux-home-server/appendix.md

 ethernet-eth0       bc6badb3-3dde-4009-998d-2dee20831670  ethernet  --

 // Now we bring up the new connection; this automatically sets the old
-// connection method as 'not active':
+// connection method as 'not active'.
+We delete the old connection method:
-// We reboot -- we want to be sure that it comes up fine.
 $ sudo /bin/bash
 # nmcli con up id ethernet-eth0
 # nmcli con show